Tetrix/Buki-Macedonian-ASR/models/README.md

 The models are developed using the SpeechBrain toolkit.

-To train the models, you need to run: python train.py hyperparams.yaml
+To train the models, you need to run: `python train.py hyperparams.yaml`

 The trained models are available on Huggingface:
 Wav2vec2: https://huggingface.co/Macedonian-ASR/buki-wav2vec2-2.0/tree/main
 Whisper: https://huggingface.co/Macedonian-ASR/buki-whisper-2.0

-To run unference with the model, use:
+To run inference with the Whisper model, use:

 ```
 from speechbrain.inference.interfaces import foreign_class